Tunneling method for Hawking quanta in analogue gravity: Hawking radiation by tunnel method

 Mathematically speaking, in the above relativistic treatment, non-zero transition rates presume the presence of a simple pole in the expression of $\frac{\mathrm{d}t}{\mathrm{d}x}$.
 However, in a non relativistic scenario, nothing comparable will ever occur, given that the modified dispersion relation, never produces an exact peeling (see Fig.~\ref{f:traj}) and therefore the particle trajectories at the Killing horizon remain analytic.
-In turn, one would expect an absence of Hawking radiation in this settings (or at the least that this effect cannot be described via the tunneling method).
+In turn, one would expect an absence of Hawking radiation in this settings (or, at least, that this effect cannot be described via the tunneling method).

 However, even in the presence of modified dispersion relations, analogue systems have shown to be able to reproduce Hawking radiation both theoretically and experimentally~\cite{Coutant_2016_Hawking_subcritical,Weinfurtner:2013zfa,Coutant_2018_Hawking_superluminal,Finazzi_2011_robustness}.
-Also, a similar situation has been studied by the authors in the context of a gravitational black hole in Lorentz violating gravity \cite{Del_Porro_2023_Hawking}, {supporting this} conclusion.
+Also, a similar situation has been studied by the authors in the context of a gravitational black hole in Lorentz violating gravity \cite{Del_Porro_2023_Hawking}, supporting this conclusion.
 Finally, such an effect is expected just by a continuity argument: if we analyse energies well below the cutoff, say $\Omega \ll \Lambda$, the relativistic behaviour should be recovered approximately.

 In the following section, we shall focus on how to describe this effect in a simple, analytical way via the tunneling method.
+To this aim, we assume the validity of the Hamilton-Jacobi approach in the case of dispersive modes\footnote{An extension of the Hamiltonian geometry of the phase space to particles with modified dispersion relations can be found in~\cite{PhysRevD.92.084053}.}.
 As we shall see, the extension of the latter to setups with modified dispersion relations will prove itself useful and informative, thus, nicely complementary to previous, semi-analytical or numerical studies ~\cite{Macher:2009tw, Macher:2009nz, Finazzi:2010yq, Finazzi:2011jd, Coutant:2011in, Finazzi:2012iu, PhysRevD.90.044033,coutant2014hawking,Michel:2015aga,Coutant_2018_Hawking_superluminal}, based on the Bogoliubov coefficients analysis.